 The Resource Conservation and Recovery Act (RCRA) is a proactive program regulating municipal and hazardous waste disposal.
 RCRA’s corrective action program is designed to investigate and guide the cleanup of any contaminated media that results from spills or releases into the environment, including wastewater discharge, from any RCRA-regulated facility.

-Pace® is your partner for wastewater sampling, testing, analysis, and monitoring plans.
-Using state-of-the-art equipment for full-service environmental sampling and testing, our experts on staff work with communities and industry to prepare you for all agency-required monitoring reports.
-With over 60 laboratories, over 40 service centers, and 41 locations that provide waste and storm water sampling, Pace® provides comprehensive, nationwide service.
+Pace® is your go-to resource for wastewater and stormwater sampling, testing, analysis, and monitoring services.
+Using state-of-the-art equipment for full-service environmental sampling and testing, our experts work with communities and industry.
+With over 60 laboratories and more than 40 service centers, Pace® wastewater testing services are available nationwide.

 Some of the wastewater/stormwater test services we most frequently perform include:

 Pace® Environmental Certifications